Business Enterprise graduates

 The past few months have been exactly what I have needed.
 Time to reflect on my crazy time at the University of Buckingham, how quickly it flashed by and the one of a kind whirlwind journey it was.

 Life seems so different now, I work as a Business Development Director with my father for his environmental business (go-figure) working with renewable energy, which I’m currently helping to rebrand – fitting really for the one who came up with ‘Squeaky Green.’

 As for Squeaky Green, the business is still going – don’t worry.
 I’m just redeveloping at the moment.

 I never miss an opportunity… And will always look for them.
-If you’re like minded, that’s my one piece of gold-dust advice.
+If you’re like-minded, that’s my one piece of gold-dust advice.
 Take a chance.
 Life’s full of risks, and the risk takers live fuller and more colourful lives.

-Being your own boss is one of most stressful but fulfilling things you can do in life.
+Being your own boss is one of the most stressful but fulfilling things you can do in life.
 Apart from having kids… but that’s on my bucket list.
 I’m only 21 after all.